 Big vs. Small

 What’s a big and a small product owner?
 “Big” and “small” define levels of ownership.
 A big product owner owns the entire product; a small one takes care of the product details, as the following picture shows.

 The picture above distinguishes three areas: vision, strategy, and tactics.
 The vision describes the ultimate reason for creating the product.
 The strategy covers the product strategy, the product roadmap, and the business model.
 The tactics refer to the product details such as epics and user stories, design sketches, scenarios, and interaction diagrams, which are typically captured in the product backlog.
-Distinguishing between a big and a small product owner is nothing new by the way; Rich Mirnov wrote about it in 2008 in his article “How Are We Defining Product Owners?”.
+Distinguishing between a big and a small product owner is nothing new by the way; Rich Mirnov wrote about it in 2008 in an article called “How Are We Defining Product Owners?”.

 Good vs. Bad